 The Finance (No. 2) Act 2023 introduced a bank levy on certain financial institutions, including the Group.
 An income statement charge is recognised annually on the date on which all of the criteria set out in the legislation are met.
 The annual levy paid by the Group in 2023 was €25 million (2022 period: €25 million).
-The Finance (No.2) Act 2023 was enacted into legislation in December 2023.
-It changed the calculation methodology and extended the levy for a further year to the end of 2024.
-The calculation methodology was subject to modification by Irish Revenue Commissioners in January 2024 and legislation giving effect to the modification is awaited.
-The Irish Government has indicated that the levy will be further reviewed in 2024.
+The Finance Act 2024 introduced a revised basis for calculating the bank levy which provides for the levy to be based on a percentage of in-scope deposits held by the relevant banks as at 31 December 2022, instead of the previous Deposit Interest Retention Tax based formula.
+The Finance Act 2024 also extends the revised bank levy for one further year so as to apply into 2025.
+The levy applies to banks that received financial assistance from the state of Ireland during the banking crisis and the revenue target for the total levy receivable by the state of Ireland of €200 million remains unchanged for 2025.